-To: Curriculum Committee ^ From: Department of Biological Sciences Dr. Gagen will call about the Date: September 28, 2006 call about the Type of Curriculum Change: Medical Assistant Program cha lost hour in HIM Submitted by: Phyllis Cox, Assistant Professor of Allied Hea Caused by change Approved By: Mulis Jawn Caused by change of AHS 1024 +D Dr. Charlie Gagen, Department Head ANS 1025 Lect stor Dr. Richard Cohoon, Dean of Physical and Life Reviewed by: Tammy Physical Physical Physical and Life adden gomper goden Dr. Jack Hamm, Vice President for Academic A ffairs
+To: Curriculum Committee From: Department of Biological Sciences Dr. Gagen will call about the Date: September 28, 2006 call about the Type of Curriculum Change: Medical Assistant Program cha lost hour in HIM Submitted by: Phyllis Cox, Assistant Professor of Allied Hea Medical Assistant Program Direc Caused by change Approved By: Dr. Charlie Gagen, Department Head ANS 1023 Five in ANS 1023 Five in Tablelective spot Dr. Richard Cohoon, Dean of Physical and Life addelecte Sporged Reviewed by: Dr. Jack Hamm, Vice President for Academic A ffairs